-As of July 1st, 2013 all traditional PPO health plans providing first dollar coverage for employees will have been replaced.
+Also as of July 1st, 2013 all traditional PPO health plans providing first dollar coverage for employees will have been replaced.
 The 318 district employees who currently utilize our health benefit programs will be on some form of a consumer based health plan.
 On average, BOE employees contribute 36.2% of their annual benefit cost.

 At this time, renewal rates from CIGNA are at 9% for all groups in the Board of Education health plan except for the certified administrators.
-While health benefit costs are slated to increase by 9.54% or \$468,069, collaborative cost containment efforts with our bargaining units have enabled the district to manage the total increase in health benefits to 5.77% since 2007-08.
+While health benefit costs are slated to increase by 9.24% or \$453,509, collaborative cost containment efforts with our bargaining units have enabled the district to manage the total increase in health benefits to 6.47% since 2007-08.